 Certain Company entities have previously entered into the Existing LSAs with the Law Firm, an affiliate of certain Members, for the recovery of Claims.
 Pursuant to the terms of the Existing LSAs, the Law Firm provides the Company with investigation, case management, research and legal services in the pursuit of recovery of Claims in exchange for a portion of the recovered proceeds relating to such Claims.
 The Existing LSAs also provide that the Law Firm serves as lead counsel or co-lead counsel for any litigation relating to such Claims.
-As of June 30, 2023 and December 31, 2022 there was no amount due, amount due as amounts paid through the prepaid noted above had covered amounts of existing LSAs due to the Law Firm for Claim recoveries.
-For the three and six months ended June 30, 2023, \$4.7 million and \$8.9 million, respectively, was included in Professional Fees-Legal, for expenses related to the Law Firm in the condensed consolidated statements of operations.
+As of September 30, 2023 and December 31, 2022 there was no amount due, as amounts paid through the prepaid noted above had covered amounts of existing LSAs due to the Law Firm for Claim recoveries.
+For the three and nine months ended September 30, 2023, \$4.6 million and \$13.5 million, respectively, was included in Professional fees - legal, for expenses related to the Law Firm in the condensed consolidated statements of operations.
 The amounts were largely due to the payment of Law Firm expenses per the related party loan as noted above.
-For the three and six months ended June 30, 2022, \$27.0 thousand and \$31.0 thousand, respectively was included in Professional fees - legal for expenses related to the Law Firm in the condensed consolidated statements of operations.
-For the three and six months ended June 30, 2023 and 2022, no amounts were included cost of claims recoveries for expenses related to the Law Firm in the condensed consolidated statements of operations.
+For the three and nine months ended September 30, 2022, \$4.6 million and \$24.7 million, respectively was included in Professional fees - legal for expenses related to the Law Firm in the condensed consolidated statements of operations.
+The amounts were largely due to share base compensation as noted below and the payment of Law Firm expenses per the related party loan as noted above.
+For the three and nine months ended September 30, 2023 and 2022, no amounts were included for cost of claims recoveries for expenses related to the Law Firm in the condensed consolidated statements of operations.

-During the six months ended June 30, 2023, the Company issued an unsecured promissory note in an aggregate principal amount of \$4.95 million to the Law Firm, to provide general operational funding.
+During the nine months ended September 30, 2023, the Company received a \$4.95 million loan from the Law Firm, evidenced by an unsecured promissory note, to provide general operational funding.
 The aggregate unpaid principal amount of this promissory note is due 24 months from the date of the last advance from the Purchase Money Loan is made.
 This promissory note is payable by the Company at any time, without prepayment penalties, fees, or other expenses.
 The note does not carry any interest and can be repaid at any time or from time to time without a prepayment penalty.

 The Law Firm may also collect and/or hold cash on behalf of the Company in the ordinary course of business.
-As of June 30, 2023 and December 31, 2022, \$0.5 million and \$2.1 million, respectively, was due from the Law Firm and included in the condensed consolidated balance sheets in Affiliate Receivable.
-In addition, the Company rents office space from the Law Firm as discussed in Note 8, Short Term Leases.
+As of September 30, 2023 and December 31, 2022, \$0.5 million and \$2.1 million, respectively, was due from the Law Firm and included in the condensed consolidated balance sheets in Affiliate Receivable.
+In addition, the Company rents office space from the Law Firm as discussed in Note 8, Leases.